SDK Getting Started

 const { revoked } = await sdk.getIdentityTokenRevokeStatus({ jti: "the-token-jti" });Notes

 agent_seed_requestis disabled on the platform.
-TherequestSeed()method exists for backward compatibility but always throws anAgentSdkErrorwith codeexecution_error.apiBaseUrlmust include the/apipath segment and must not have a trailing slash.- Tool granular access (
+TherequestSeed()method exists for backward compatibility but always throws anAgentSdkErrorwith codeexecution_error.apiBaseUrlmust include the/apipath segment and must not have a trailing slash.- Granular MCP exposure is not a broad debug mode.
+Use the tools returned by